|

 Dr. X. George Xu |

-Measurement, Physics of Radiology, and Introduction to Engineering Design.
-I
+Instrumentation and Measurement, Physics of Radiology, and Introduction to

-also taught graduate topics of special interests: radiation dosimetry, image processing and visualization,
+Engineering Design.
+I also taught graduate topics: health physics, radiation dosimetry, image processing and visualization,

 radiotherapy, virtual-reality authoring, and Monte Carlo methods.
-A list of
+My core research

 activities involve people in the Rensselaer